borntofrappe/game-development/Utils/Timer/README.md

 ### definition

 `definition` is designed to be a table collecting a reference for the values which need to be updated.
-For every pair of the input definition
+For every pair of the input definition:

 ```lua
 for ref, keyValuePairs in pairs(def) do